arctic-cheetah/COMP3331/lab03/lab03.md

 Choose the name server ns5.dnsmadeeasy.com (208.94.148.13)

-Again, there was no authoritative answer
+Again, there was no authoritative answer.
+The status says it was refused.

 ```
 dig @208.94.148.13 google.com MX